davidemoro/pytest-pypom-navigation/README.rst

 ``pytest-pypom-navigation`` is not intended to be used as a standalone package.

-It provides the core engine for the strong opinionated scaffolding solution called cookiecutter-qa.
+It provides the core engine (pytest fixtures) needed by the strong opinionated scaffolding solution called `cookiecutter-qa`_ that let you generate a fully working QA testing hello world project based on Selenium/Splinter with just one command.
-If you want to create a QA project based on Selenium/Splinter you can install cookiecutter-qa and generate a new ready to be used package with a working hello world.

-Since the core engine of the QA scaffold has been decoupled it will be easier to keep updated previously generated projects.

 Tests
 ------------